Applied Gerontology

 GRO 410 Health Care Insurance

 This course explores the history, structure and likely future trends of health insurance in the U.S. The course includes policy analyses, availability, costs, and limitations in regard to the health insurance needs of the elderly.
 It provides an in-depth overview of the basic features of private health insurance: including operational challenges and requirements, to cost and quality controls.
 In addition, the course discusses financial and political challenges to continued viability of Medicare and Medicaid.
 Several comparisons are provided to international systems as a means for better understanding the unique aspects of the American system.
+Note: Students who take GRO 410W cannot receive credit for GRO 410; GRO 410W can be used to fulfill the writing intensive requirement.
 Prerequisite(s): Junior status and GRO100 Introduction to Gerontology

 GRO 420 Long-Term Care Administration